hardin47/rmscca/README.md

 # Null: nullSimScript.R
 	- generates null data with k=0 (i.e., B==0).
 Only uses the first CC to determine if anything is called significant.
+    - type I error is calculated using null_results.R

 # Breast cancer data:  dataScript2.R (only chrom2)  dataScript.R (all chrom in parallel)
 	- Uses the .csv files from the PMA package.